'The Village Voice' Ceases All Publication After 60 Years

 “As the first modern alternative newspaper, it literally defined a new genre of publishing,” he added.

 Founded in 1955, The Village Voice was the nation’s first alternative weekly newspaper.
-Since then, The Voice has gone on to win three Pulitzer Prizes and various other awards for providing local news to residents of New York for over six decades.
+Since then, The Voice has gone on to win three Pulitzer Prizes and various other awards for providing local news to residents of New York for more than six decades.

 “Although the Voice will not continue publishing,” Barbey continued, “we are dedicated to ensuring that its legacy will endure to inspire more generations of readers and writers to give even more speed to those same goals.”

-“We have begun working to ensure that the enormous print archive of The Village Voice is made digitally accessible,” he said, which is why he only fired half the newspaper’s staff for now.
+“We have begun working to ensure that the enormous print archive of The Village Voice is made digitally accessible,” he said, which is why he only let go of half the newspaper’s staff for now.
 While Barbey claims he bought the publication to save it, he was ultimately unable to continue publishing new content.
 As the market for local newspapers dwindled in recent years, The Voice increasingly struggled, eventually stopping all print production in April of last year.

 According to audio obtained by Gothamist, Barbey told his staff the bad news on Friday, saying, “Today is kind of a sucky day.
 Due to, basically, business realities, we’re going to stop publishing Village Voice new material,” adding that only half the staff would stay to archive all of the newspaper’s content.